Getting started with Amazon EKS support in SageMaker HyperPod - Amazon SageMaker AI

 • You can't mount additional EBS volumes directly to Pods running on HyperPod cluster nodes.
 Instead, you need to utilize InstanceStorageConfigs to provision and mount additional EBS volumes to the HyperPod nodes.
 It's important to note that you can only attach additional EBS volumes to new instance groups while creating or updating a HyperPod cluster.
 Once you have configured instance groups with these additional EBS volumes, in your Amazon EKS Pod configuration file, you'll need to set the local path to /opt/sagemaker to properly mount the volumes to your Amazon EKS Pods.

 • You can deploy the Amazon EBS CSI (Container Storage Interface) controller on HyperPod nodes.
 However, the Amazon EBS CSI node DaemonSet, which facilitates the mounting and unmounting of EBS volumes, can only run on non-HyperPod instances.
-If you use instance-type labels for defining scheduling constraints, ensure that you use the SageMaker ML instance types prefixed with ml..
+If you use instance-type labels for defining scheduling constraints, ensure that you use the SageMaker AI ML instance types prefixed with ml..
 For example, for P5 instances, use ml.p5.48xlarge instead of p5.48xlarge.

 Considerations for configuring network for SageMaker HyperPod clusters with Amazon EKS